Embassy of the United Kingdom, Washington, D.C.: Staff

-The embassy is one of the largest in Washington, employing 210 diplomats and approximately 250 additional staffers.
-Dame Karen Pierce was appointed on 7 February 2020 following the resignation of her predecessor, Sir Kim Darroch, due to a diplomatic row between the US and UK as a result of a leaked memo describing President Donald Trump as "inept".
-Dame Karen was accredited by the State Department and formally took office on 23 March.
+The embassy is one of the largest in Washington, employing 210 diplomats and about 250 staff.
+On 11 September 2025, James Roscoe who serves as Chargé d’Affaires, was appointed interim ambassador to the USA for the second time.
+His appointment came after British Prime Minister Keir Starmer dismissed Peter Mandelson as ambassador over new revelations regarding his past association with convinced paedophile Jeffrey Epstein.

 Events

-On June 8, 1939, the embassy, hosted by Ambassador Sir Ronald Lindsay, held a garden party for King George VI and Queen Elizabeth, the first time that reigning British monarchs had visited the United States.
+On 8 June 1939, the embassy, hosted by Ambassador Sir Ronald Lindsay, held a garden party for King George VI and Queen Elizabeth, the first time that reigning British monarchs had visited the United States.

-On February 11, 1964, a reception was held there for The Beatles, who had played their first concert in America earlier that day at the Washington Coliseum.
+On 11 February 1964, a reception was held there for The Beatles, who had played their first concert in America earlier that day at the Washington Coliseum.

-On July 7, 2005, the United States Army Band played "God Save the Queen" outside the embassy in remembrance of the victims of the 7 July 2005 London bombings.
-This mirrored the Band of the Coldstream Guards' unprecedented performance of "The Star-Spangled Banner" during the Changing of the Queen's Guard at Buckingham Palace on September 13, 2001 in remembrance of the victims of the September 11 attacks in the United States.
+On 7 July 2005, the United States Army Band played "God Save the Queen" outside the embassy in remembrance of the victims of the 7 July 2005 London bombings.
+This mirrored the Band of the Coldstream Guards' unprecedented performance of "The Star-Spangled Banner" during the Changing of the Queen's Guard at Buckingham Palace on 13 September 2001 in remembrance of the victims of the 11 September attacks in the United States.

-On September 9, 2022, when Queen Elizabeth II died at the age of 96 at Balmoral Castle, the embassy opened a condolence book.
+On 9 September 2022, when Queen Elizabeth II died at the age of 96 at Balmoral Castle, the embassy opened a condolence book.
 President Joe Biden and First Lady Jill Biden visited the embassy and its staff, including Dame Karen, delivered flowers and were the first to sign the condolence book.
 Secretary of State Antony Blinken was among those who also signed.

+In July 2023, the British Embassy held a reception for the Barbie film, which was filmed primarily in the UK, with director Greta Gerwig.